eligoldweber/llvm_non_interference_proofs/README.md

 # README - Verifying Non-Interference Properties For Software Patches

-##UofM -Task III AMP Challenge Problem 5
+##UofM -Task III AMP Challenge Problem 6

-This README will help guide you through running this tool and additonally provides an explanation about using this tool for Challenge Problem 5
+This README will help guide you through running this tool and additonally provides an explanation about using this tool for Challenge Problem 6

-See [Challenge Problem 5](#Challenge-Problem-5) for specifc details and a video walkthrough
+See [Challenge Problem 6](#Challenge-Problem-6) for specifc details and a video walkthrough
 #Overview
-This repo contains the ongoing work to produce non-interference proofs for software patches.
+This repo contains the ongoing work to produce non-interference proofs for software patches, specifically targetting challenge problem 6.

+**This repo is a subset of the broader effort to produce non-interference proofs from [https://github.com/eligoldweber/llvm_non_interference_proofs](https://github.com/eligoldweber/llvm_non_interference_proofs) (specifically this [branch](https://github.com/eligoldweber/llvm_non_interference_proofs/tree/challengeProblem6))**

-The repo contains operational semantics for LLVM defined in [Dafny](https://github.com/dafny-lang/dafny).
-Additionally, there is defined instruction level state transitions for a subset of LLVM instructions.
+Included in this repo are operational semantics for LLVM defined in [Dafny](https://github.com/dafny-lang/dafny).
+Additionally, there are defined instruction level state transitions for a subset of LLVM instructions.
 Lastly there is a collection of examples of how to represent an LLVM program in terms of the operational semantics in a state machine format, and proofs of safety for these programs.

-This README outlines the steps necessary for building and verifying dafny files using [scons](https://scons.org/) or .NET on either a supplied Docker image or locally.
+This README outlines the steps necessary for building and verifying dafny files using [scons](https://scons.org/) or .NET on either a **supplied Docker image** or locally.

 # Running With Docker